EmmettWilson/ShakeItUpCodelab/README.md

 ### Checkpoint 0 - Bootstrap an application

-- Open android studio and update everything.
+- Open Android Studio and update everything.
 Either click on Help->Check for updates if a project is open, or Configurations -> Check for updates if a project is not open.
 - Create a new android project.
 Target api 19+ and choose empty activity.
 - Navigate to AndroidManifest.xml and declare your activity as fixed to portrait orientation (For simplicity sake we will do all our work in this activity and do not wish it to rotate.
-As an exercise later you can extract logic to a background service).
+As an exercise later you can extract logic to a background service that will persist accross configuration change and allow playing music while the app is backgrounded).
 ```xml
         <activity android:name=".MainActivity"
                 android:screenOrientation="portrait" >